riksphp/prompt-validator/README.md

 - ALWAYS include reasoningType, confidence, selfCheck, and fallbackAction.
 - Be honest about confidence scores (0.0 to 1.0).
 Calibrate your confidence based on the clarity and completeness of information.
 - If confidence < 0.7, strongly consider using the fallback action.
 Provide a clear explanation why you're choosing the fallback.

+Return ONLY the JSON object, no other text.
 ```

 ### **📊 Key Improvements Comparison**